lfr-solution-desk/gradle-configs/src/gradle/sonar/README.md

 # Sonar

 This config allows your custom modules in Liferay Workspace to be analyzed by SonarScanner and push the data into a remote Sonar server, like SonarCloud or SonarQube.
-The conffig was created based on:
+The config was created based on:
 * https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-gradle/
 * https://github.com/SonarSource/sonar-scanner-gradle

 ## Usage in a project

 1. Apply the config from your `rootProject`.
-2. Set up all the mandatory properties, see [gradle.properties](gradle.properties), in your properties file(s) or pass it to the build inside a CI job.
+2. Check if the mandatory properties' defaults work for you, see [gradle.properties](gradle.properties), and if not, update them in your project's own gradle.properties.
+3. Make sure to pass `-Dsonar.login=...` when invoking `gradlew sonarqube`, passing your Sonar token (secret) to the task.

 ## Supported configuration properties